energimolnet/energimolnet-ng/README.md

 npm install && npm start
 ```

-This will output two files in the dist/ folder, `energimolnet.js` and the minified version `energimolnet.min.js`, built with the latest source from src/ folder.
+This will output four files in the dist/ folder, `energimolnet.js`, `energimolnet-user.js`, and the minified versions `energimolnet.min.js`, and `energimolnet-user.min.js`.

 The dist-files are available in the repo, so there should be no need to build in this way.
 Since angular uses its own module system, we have not provided node-style modules.
 Our intention for the future is to provide a pure JS version, however we currently depend too much on Angular's `$http` service and `$rootScope` for events.